stonemjs/docs/src/docs/router/misc.md

 #### Don't Over-Rely on Aliased Paths

-Defining multiple paths for the same route (`path: ['/users', '/people']`) is powerful but should be used with moderation — or your routing can quickly become hard to reason about.
+Defining multiple paths for the same route (`path: ['/users', '/people']`) is powerful but should be used with moderation, or your routing can quickly become hard to reason about.

 #### Dump and Print Routes in Development